-Big Bucks, Big Pharma – Marketing Disease & Pushing Drugs (2004) pulls back the curtain on the multi-billion dollar pharmaceutical industry, to expose the insidious ways that illness is used, manipulated and, in some instances, created for capital gain.
+Big Bucks, Big Pharma – Marketing Disease & Pushing Drugs (2004) pulls back the curtain on the multi-billion dollar pharmaceutical industry, to expose the insidious ways that illness is used, manipulated and in some instances, created, for capital gain.

 Ultimately, Big Bucks, Big Pharma challenges the viewers to ask important questions about the consequences of relying on a for-huge-profit industry for their health and well-being.
-The viewer needs to be aware of the fact that ultimately to the pharmaceutical industry disease is a good thing… It's their only source of income and reason for existing.
+The viewer needs to be aware of the fact that to the pharmaceutical industry disease is ultimately a good thing… It's their only source of income and reason for existing.